Lángos: Variations

 The dough for lángos is made of water or milk, flour, yeast, and salt.
 The ingredients are worked together either by hand or a kneading machine.
 As the yeast starts metabolizing the carbohydrates in the flour, carbon dioxide is released which causes the dough to rise, creating the air bubbles in the lángos.
-Adding sour cream, yoghurt or mashed potatoes to the dough is optional but highly encouraged; in the latter case it is called potato lángos (in Hungarian krumplis lángos).
-It is eaten fresh and warm, topped with sour cream and grated cheese, or Liptauer, ham, or sausages, or most frequently, without toppings, just rubbed with garlic or garlic butter, or doused with garlic water.
-Other ingredients and accompaniments can be mushroom, quark cheese, eggplant, cabbage, kefir, omelet, and confectioner's sugar or jam.
+Sour cream, yoghurt or mashed potatoes is sometimes added to the dough.
+When potatoes are added it is called potato lángos (in Hungarian krumplis lángos).
+The bread is eaten warm with (usually cheese, a smetana, a cheese and smetana, sausage, bryndza near to Békéscsaba) or without toppings, sometimes rubbed with garlic or garlic butter, or doused with garlic water.